colts70/The-Sematic-Stack/README.md

 Only later did the broader implications become clear.
 What began as an attempt to stabilize semantic identity revealed a cascade of structural advantages: reduced crawl entropy, lower AI grounding and inference cost, resistance to semantic drift over time, and the presence of a previously missing layer in the web’s architecture.
 The system was not designed to optimize these properties; they emerged naturally once meaning was declared deterministically at the first hop.

+The "HESS accident" refers to the realization that we’ve spent 30 years perfecting location (where a site is) while completely ignoring meaning (what a site is).
+The "accident" was realizing that if you use the DNS system as a witness, you don't need a central authority to verify truth—you just need the network to verify intent.